TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/index.rst

           !! processed by numpydoc !!

-   .. py:method:: get_continuous_state_space()
+   .. py:method:: get_continuous_time_state_space()

       Get the continuous-time state-space model of the system in alpha-beta frame.

-      :returns: A SimpleNamespace object containing matrices F, G1 and G2 of the continuous-time state-space model.
+      :returns: A SimpleNamespace object containing matrices F, G and P of the continuous-time state-space model.
       :rtype: SimpleNamespace